-In addition, the Group has early applied the Amendment to IFRS 16 Covid-19-Related Rent Concessions and Amendment to IFRS 16 Covid-19-Related Rent Concessions beyond 30 June 2021.
+In addition, the Group has early applied the Amendments to IFRS 16 Covid-19-Related Rent Concessions beyond 30 June 2021.

-The application of the Amendments to References to the Conceptual Framework in IFRS Standards and the amendments to IFRSs in the current year had no material impact on the Group's financial positions and performance for the current and prior year and/or on the disclosures set out in these consolidated financial statements.
+The application of the amendment to IFRSs in the current year had no material impact on the Group's financial positions and performance for the current and prior year and/or on the disclosures set out in these consolidated financial statements.